sinch/Maven-Jenkins-Artifactory-Integration/README.md

 From now on it is possible to use published artifacts in other projects as a Maven dependency.

 All you need to set this up is to add a dependency with the groupId and artifactId you specified in the previous steps.
-The version of the added dependency you can specify based on the version number which is deployed to Artifactory, e.g.:
+The version of the added dependency you can specify based on the version number that is deployed to Artifactory, e.g.:

 ```
 <dependency>